Mechanical, aerospace and mechatronic engineering

 From spacecrafts to robots, create the energy-efficient machines and smart products driving our future, with mechanical engineering and mechatronics at Australia’s leading university†.

 Gain valuable industry experience and be inspired by world-leading researchers in fluid mechanics, turbulence and biomechanics.
 Access world-class facilities, including wind tunnels, alternative fuel engines, rehabilitation robots and UAV platforms.

 At Melbourne, we’ve designed a unique curriculum aligned with the top institutions of the world, ensuring you graduate with the ideal combination of advanced technical and professional skills valued by employers, and a higher level qualification that is recognised globally.

 How to study mechanical engineering at Melbourne

 Start with a three-year Bachelor of Science or Bachelor of Design degree and choose a major in Mechanical Systems.
-Complete a Master of Engineering (Mechanical) or Master of Engineering (Mechanical with Aerospace) to become an accredited engineer.
-Or, complete any undergraduate degree at a recognised institution* to study a 2–3 year Master of Engineering (Mechanical) or Master of Engineering (Mechanical with Aerospace).
+Complete a Master of Mechanical Engineering to become an accredited engineer.
+Or, complete any undergraduate degree at a recognised institution* to study a 2–3 year Master of Mechanical Engineering.

 Start with a three-year Bachelor of Science degree and choose a major in Mechatronics Systems.
-Complete the Master of Engineering (Mechatronics) to become an accredited engineer.
-Or, complete any undergraduate degree at a recognised institution* to study a 2–3 year Master of Engineering (Mechatronics).
+Complete the Master of Mechatronics Engineering to become an accredited engineer.
+Or, complete any undergraduate degree at a recognised institution* to study a 2–3 year Master of Mechatronics Engineering.